MikeiLL/mz-mindbody-api/README.txt

 4. In the WP Admin panel go to: Settings -> MZ Mindbody and configure settings
 5. This plugin includes some minimal CSS which you can override in theme.
 6. Also includes some bootstrap css and javascript so check there if conflicts arise.
+7. Read through the Settings > MZ Mindbody page for further instructions and options.

 == Frequently Asked Questions ==